ronniedroid/Wall-d/README.md

 A simple and fast wallpaper manager for x

 Features:
-- It supports single (same wall on all available screens) and dual (different walls on each monitor) and can be easily extended to support more monitors.
+- It supports single (same wall on all available screens), dual and triple (different walls on each monitor)
 - Uses dmenu for selecting Mode (single or dual) and options (Zoom, Tile, Center, Stretch and no-randr).
 - Uses sxiv to preview the wallpapers in thumbnail mode.
 - uses xwallpaper to set the wallpaper.